vimaec/array_h/README.md

 This is a single header file with no other dependencies (including STL) which means it is portable, fast to compile, and easy to include in different projects.

 Unlike [`std::array`](https://en.cppreference.com/w/cpp/container/array) the size of `ara3d::array` is specified in the constructor.
 It is rare in practice that array sizes are known at compile time.
-The 'ara3d::array_view` is similar to [`stl::span`](https://en.cppreference.com/w/cpp/container/span) but permits writing of data elements.
-If read-only semantics are desired then the `ara3d::const_array_view` template is recommended.
+The `ara3d::array_view` is similar to [`stl::span`](https://en.cppreference.com/w/cpp/container/span) but permits writing of data elements.
+If read-only semantics are desired then the `ara3d::const_array_view` structure can be used.

 ## Design Rationale